JingzeTian/JingzeTian.github.io/content/authors/admin/_index.md

 I design and evaluate user-centered interfaces using diverse technologies to enhance performance and user experience.
 Also, I aim to explore and improve the accessibility of immersive technologies.

-🚩 :smile: I am eager to discuss and potentially extend collaboration with people who share common research interests.
-Please feel free to contact me if you are among them!
+🚩I am eager to discuss and potentially extend collaboration with people who share common research interests.
+Please feel free to contact me if you are among them!:smile:

+My email: jingztian2-c@my.cityu.edu.hk

 {style="text-align: justify;"}